-Goal: To improve access to finance and banking by supporting entrepreneurialism, brokering local & international investor relations, and ensure local accessibility to digital banking/payments.
+Aspiration: To improve access to finance and banking by supporting entrepreneurialism, brokering local & international investor relations, and ensure local accessibility to digital banking/payments.

-Success measures: Total investment into digital businesses.
+Goal: Increase total investment into digital businesses.

 Rationale: A vibrant funding landscape is vital to a successful start-up eco-system.
 In the absence of a mature funding landscape, local start-ups do not have the capital to invest in their growth.